-Approximately 2nd March 2017 as letters are sent from the Borough of Poole on 1st March.
+Approximately 3rd March 2023 as letters are sent from BCP Council on 1st March 2023.

 Where can I get practice papers?

-Poole Grammar School, WHSmiths, Amazon and other leading bookstores.
+Poole Grammar School, Amazon, and other leading bookstores.

 How many places are available?

-180 is the Pupil Admissions Number determined by the Borough and the School.
+180 is the Pupil Admissions Number determined by the School.